bkaplan-github/parameterized-content-block/README.md

 ## How to Use
 Parameterized Content Block allows you to create your own custom content blocks with only HTML and simple AMPscript.
 Once created, no AMPscript or HTML knowledge is needed to edit your custom content block.

-You paste in parameterized HTML code and it automatically generates inputs for each parameter.
+Parameterized Content Block automatically adds a user interface to nearly any parameterized HTML email code by automatically generating inputs for each parameter.
 Parameterized HTML is HTML that contains AMPscript variables of the form "%%=v(@Variable)=%%" and has a block of AMPscript "SET" statements at the top to define those variables.

 Create your parameterized HTML and add your block of SET statements with default values to the top like this: